redshift-tools/redshift-csv-loader/README.md

 Yes.
 This is the main purpose of the `CSV Loader for Redshift`.

 #### Can developers integrate CSV loader into their ETL pipelines?
 Yes.
-Assuming they are doing it on Windows OS.
+Assuming they are doing it on OS Windows.

 #### How fast is data upload using `CSV Loader for Redshift`?
 As fast as any AWS API provided by Amazon.